nparry/orderly4jvm/README.md

 About
 -----

-This is an implementation of Orderly JSON (http://orderly-json.org/) for use on the JVM.
+This is an implementation of [Orderly JSON](http://orderly-json.org/) for use on the JVM.
 The parser is written in Scala.

 The Orderly reference implementation can translate bi-directionally between Orderly and JSON schema.
 At present, this implementation only translates to JSON schema, not back into Orderly.

+This project is covered by the [BSD license](http://www.opensource.org/licenses/bsd-license.php).